plant-based LEMON CAKE // FOOD RESCUE

-🍋 When life gives you lemons, bake Grandma Sita’s lemon vegan cake.
+🍋 When life gives you lemons, bake Grandma Sita’s plant-based lemon cake.
 Light, tasty, and so lemony is a springtime classic!
-Made from the basic ingredients you always have in your kitchen, is one of the easiest Grandma Sita’s vegan cakes.
+Made from the basic ingredients you always have in your kitchen, is one of the easiest Grandma Sita’s plant-based cakes.
 Just grab a lemon – and ready, set, bake!

 1 lemon zest